roth-hex-lab/roth-hex-lab.github.io/content/publication/surgical-phase-review-kubi-hannah/index.md

 ---
-title: "A mixed reality guidance system for blind and visually impaired people"
+title: "Deep Learning in Surgical Workflow Analysis: A Review of Phase and Step Recognition"
 authors:
 - Kubilay Can Demir
 - Hannah Schieber